semickolon/fak/README.md

 ## Compatible hardware

-Currently, it is only tested on the CH552T, but it should also work with CH552E/G. Other chips like the CH558 and CH559 will be supported soon to take advantage of their larger flash and memory.
+Currently, it has been tested on CH552T, CH552G.
+It hasn't been tested on CH552E but it should work.
+CH558 and CH559 will be supported soon to take advantage of their larger flash and memory.

 # Getting started